FredericDework/LaFusion/README.md

 ## Contribution

 We welcome contributions!
-If you have suggestions, bug reports, or want to contribute code, please check out our [CONTRIBUTING.md] (File to be created later) guidelines.
+If you have suggestions, bug reports, or want to contribute code, please check out our guidelines.

 ### How to Contribute